jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

    4. With **xrd01** SID locator identified lets see how that is communicated through the BMP from the route reflectors.
       Monitor the BGP-LS *ls_srv6_sid* topic for incoming BMP messages describing SRv6 SIDs in the network:

+      Use ctrl-z to kill the previous kafka console monitor then:
        ```
        ./kafka-console-consumer.sh --bootstrap-server localhost:9092  --topic gobmp.parsed.ls_srv6_sid
        ```